backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/ECS.md

 > ---
 > ![[attachments/Pasted image 20220425201355.png]]

 > [!question]- A company is developing a new online game that will run on top of Amazon ECS. *Four distinct Amazon ECS services* will be part of the architecture, *each requiring specific permissions* to various AWS services.
 The company wants to optimise the use of the underlying Amazon EC2 instances by *bin packing* the containers based on memory reservation.
 Which configuration would allow the Development team to meet these requirements *MOST securely*?
 > - Create *four distinct IAM roles*, each containing the required permissions for the associated ECS services, then *configure each ECS task definition* to reference the associated IAM role.
 > - It is a **best practice** to **use IAM roles for tasks** instead of assigning the roles to the *container instances*.

+> [!caution]- You cannot assign container instance roles to tasks if fargate is the launch type we will have to assign just IAM roles to the tasks.
+> A developer is building an application that will be hosted in ECS and must be configured to run tasks and services using the *Fargate launch type*.
+The application will have four different tasks, each of which will access different AWS resources than the others.
+Which of the following is the MOST efficient solution that can provide your application in ECS access to the required AWS resources?
+> Create **4 different IAM Roles** with the required permissions and attach them to each of the 4 ECS tasks.
+> ---
+> Creating 4 different *Container Instance IAM Roles* with the required permissions and attaching them to each of the 4 ECS tasks is *INCORRECT* because a *Container Instance IAM Role only applies if you are using the EC2 launch type*.
+Take note that the scenario says that the application will be using a Fargate launch type.

 ## ECS Data Volumes
 - ECS has an integration with **EFS file system**.
 We can easily share data between ECS tasks *between AZs*.